wikimedia/labs-tools-lists/docs/query.md

 	USE [PROJECT_SLUG]_p;

-where **[PROJECT_SLUG]** will be the project codename: (enwiki for Wikipedia in English, itwiki for Wikipedia in Italian, etc).
-Ie for Wikipedia in Italian:
+where **[PROJECT_SLUG]** will be the project codename (enwiki for Wikipedia in English, itwiki for Wikipedia in Italian, etc).
+For example, for Wikipedia in Italian:

 	USE itwiki_p;